jenskutilek/FiraSystemFontReplacement/README.md

 ### How to uninstall

-Delete or move all font files called `FSText-*.otf` and `FSDisplay-*.otf` from the `/Library/Fonts` folder.
-Then restart your computer.
+Delete or move the font files called `FSDisplay.ttf`, `FSText.ttf` and `FSTextItalic.ttf` from the `/Library/Fonts` folder.
+Then shut down and restart your computer.

 ### How does it work?